Colonel Allensworth SHP

 Colonel Allensworth's residence is furnished in the 1912 period.
 It contains items from the colonel's life in the service and the ministry.
 A small display of farm equipment is a reminder of the Allensworth economic base.

 Fifteen campsites, open all year, will accommodate RVs or tents.
-Each site includes a picnic table and a camp stove; flush toilets are nearby.
+Each site includes a picnic table and a fire ring; flush toilets are nearby.
 Facilities for disabled people are available.
 Turf, trees, and shade ramadas are other features.
 A nearby picnic area is shaded by 75 large trees, planted by the California Conservation Corps.

 More campgrounds are available near Porterville which is about 40 miles north of Allensworth.